 For ophthalmic intravitreal injection only.
 Attach a 30 gauge 1/2 inch needle to the medication syringe.
 Slowly depress plunger to expel excess air and medication (refer to product labeling for detailed instructions).
+Injection should be performed under aseptic conditions.
 Adequate anesthesia and a topical broad spectrum antibiotic should be administered prior to the procedure.

 Pegloticase: May diminish the therapeutic effect of Pegaptanib.
 Monitor therapy

 Ophthalmic: Anterior chamber inflammation, blurred vision, cataract, conjunctival hemorrhage, corneal edema, decreased visual acuity, eye discharge, eye discomfort, eye irritation, eye pain, increased intraocular pressure, punctate keratitis, visual disturbance, vitreous opacity

 Cardiovascular: Cerebrovascular accident (1% to 5%), chest pain (1% to 5%), occlusive arterial disease (carotid artery: 1% to 5%), transient ischemic attacks (1% to 5%)